 Why Copenhagen Makes Sustainability Look Easy

-One student from Penn traveled to Copenhagen on the SNF Paideia Dialogue Fund grant to see sustainable design at work.
-What they found was a city where sustainability is simply life.
-At Copenhill, a waste-to-energy plant that doubles as a ski hill and hiking trail, they saw how infrastructure integrates itself into daily life.
-Reffen, a restaurant complex made out of re-used shipping containers, showed them how reuse could be infused and social, full of life and community.
+I’ve been so inspired by this one student from UPenn, who traveled to Copenhagen on the SNF Paideia Dialogue Fund grant to see sustainable design at work.
+What she found was a city where sustainability is simply life.
+At Copenhill, a waste-to-energy plant that doubles as a ski hill and hiking trail, she saw how infrastructure integrates itself into daily life.
+Reffen, a restaurant complex made out of re-used shipping containers, showed her how reuse could be infused into social life that are full of activity and community.

 Sources: